What are “fallbacks”?

 - Integrate the SDK with the iOS Quickstart if you haven’t done so already.

-- Drag your downloaded bundle into the Project navigator of your Xcode project.
+- Drag your downloaded file into the Project navigator of your Xcode project.

-- You should see a dialog with Action and **Targets **fields.
-For Action, either option (copy or move) is fine.
-For **Targets **ensure that your app’s main target is selected.
+- You should see a dialog with Action and Targets fields.
+For Action, select your preference between the move and copy options.
+For Targets ensure that your app’s main target is selected.

 )